inspec/inspec/test/integration/db/mongo_terraform/README.md

 This environment may be used to run your DB resource profile against or to run integration tests on it.

+### Aws access

+Make sure you are logged in to aws using aws cli and ~/.aws/credentials is set.

 ### Sourece .envrc

 `source .envrc`